flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

 $ kubectl apply -f aws/cluster-autoscaler-autodiscover.yaml
 ```

 Most of the information I needed to read about this was [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) - the Jupyter documentation wasn't super helpful beyond saying to install it.
-Also note that I got this (seemingly working) without the propogateASGTags set to true, but that is something that I've seen have issue.
+Also note that I got this (seemingly working) without the `propagateASGTags` set to true, but that is something that I've seen have issue.
 You can look at the autoscaler pod logs for information.

 While the spawned containers (e.g., where you run your notebook) don't use these volumes, the hub will.